Feb 14, 2021 - FEB 14, 2022

 Two things stood out most decisively through the process of reading this book: one was need to work at racial justice in ways that whites don’t control and the second was the ways that institutional actions have served to delay and control attempts at racial justice.
 We long for a way that we can lead with action, not needing to get all of our words right.

 Thus we committed, as a congregation, to a reparative act, which isn’t an apology, or anything other than a beginning, after so many other beginnings.
-We propose that John Powell select a group of people to spend it, who aren’t a part of the giving community.
+We proposed that John Powell select a group of people to spend it, who aren’t a part of the giving community.
 And we propose inviting anyone who wants to to join us.
 Our goal will be to do something, but to do it by giving up control.

 We talked at length about how to be involved in reparative work as white people, and understand that it is a complex work that involves learning about the history of the racially privileged and oppressed–especially in the particular ways these are present in our particular lives, and then working against these particular moments of racism and racial constructions.
 We discussed the nature of reparative acts and whether small things count or what kind of larger efforts might need to be engaged.